Articles:

 Whether you’re planning to travel by car this winter season or will just be driving to and from work each day, prepping your car for winter can help you avoid car troubles on the road and keep you safe while driving in winter weather conditions.
 Before you hit the road for any type of extended travel, we recommend bringing your vehicle into our shop for a winter car inspection.
 This will give you peace of mind on the road knowing that an expert took a look at your vehicle and made sure that everything was in working order to stay reliable in the cold weather.
 Here are some of the top ways in which you can prep your car for traveling this winter: Get your car serviced if it is due and inspected for other issues Check your manufacturer’s website for any recalls Inspect your tires to verify they have good tread and are in overall good condition Install new windshield wipers and top-off wiper fluid Check all vital fluids Be sure to test your vehi ... read more

-Happy Thanksgiving from all of us here at Dhillon Motorsports!
+Happy Thanksgiving from all of us here at Dhillon Motorsports Tire and Auto!
 We hope that you had a wonderful holiday with friends and family.
 With all the holidays comes lots of travel, so if you are planning a road trip in the near future, we recommend that you check off some important travel measures before you hit the road.
-Be sure to have your vehicle inspected by the experts here at Dhillon Motorsports before you hit the road.
+Be sure to have your vehicle inspected by the experts here at Dhillon Motorsports Tire and Auto before you hit the road.
 You never want to be caught in a situation where you are stuck without a working vehicle, so guaranteeing that your vehicle is ready for any road trip will keep your family safe and bring you peace of mind on the road.
 Pack ample blankets and coats for the road to keep warm if you’re traveling in the cold this winter.
 Have an emergency kit on hand in your trunk to help out in cases of emergencies.
-Some things to make sure you have with you include a spare tire, jack, wrench, flashlight, flares, cell phone charger, and ... read more
+Some things to make sure you have with you include a spare tire, jack, wrench, flashlight, flar ... read more

 Why Did My Check Engine Light Come On?